cpilipis/BootZ/README.md

 I don't want to portray a world after it all hits the fan.
 I want to portray a world where it's hitting the fan and you're taking cover and grabbing a mop and bucket before the smell drives everyone out of the room.

+## The name
+I was thinking of the phrase "Boots on the ground" when I imagined armies of soldiers kicking in doors and riddling zombies with bullets, so I coined "BootZ".
+You can guess what the Z is for after reading this far.
+If you can't, I don't know what to tell you.
+It's a working project title.
+I was thinking something a little longer, like "Steel-Toed-BootZ" or "BootZ on the Ground" or something, for when I actually have something I can respectfully call a game.
+"BootZ" will do for now.
+You can pronouce it "Boots" if you want, or "Boot-Zee", like the Z in "DayZ".
+I recommend the latter to make this game distinct from the word "Boots" if you want to spread the word to friends some day.

 ## Current features
 Nothing.
 Like, I have a prototype of an orange circle on a white background that you can move with the arrow keys.